ioncakephper/test-weaver/README.md

 ### Core Development

 - `npm run start`: Runs the application using `node src/index.js`.
+- `npm run test`: Runs all tests with Jest.
-- `npm run test`: Runs all tests with Jest and generates a coverage report.
+- `npm run test:coverage`: Runs all tests with Jest and generates a coverage report.
 - `npm run test:watch`: Runs Jest in watch mode, re-running tests on file changes.

 ### The "One-Click" Pre-Commit Workflow